Keruki2005/battle-of-dots/README.md

 BATTLE OF DOTS
 =====

 BATTLE OF DOTS is a LAN RTS war game, a war simulation built in python with pygame.
-Original credit goes to https://warofdots.net/ and as this is a fork to https://github.com/gamepycoder/War-of-dots and then we developed this : https://github.com/Keruki2005/battle-of-dots .
-Here you can find our experimental scripts that will lateron be pushed to our main repo.
+Original credit goes to https://warofdots.net/ and as this is a fork to https://github.com/gamepycoder/War-of-dots.

 Feel free to start issues.
 Feel free to contribute.